'"Who's behind the new sustainable project transforming Brighton's South Downs gateway?"'

 The Green Gateway project has also provided an economic boost to the city.
 Local businesses have reported an increase in customers thanks to the new sustainable tourism the project has attracted.
 Additionally, the project has created several jobs, from construction to maintenance and tour guiding.

-The transformation of the South Downs gateway is a shining example of what can be achieved when a community comes together with a shared vision for a sustainable future.
 It's a testament to Brighton's continued commitment to innovative, eco-friendly initiatives, and a model for other cities to follow.

 So next time you're in Brighton, make sure to visit the newly transformed South Downs gateway.
 It's a green oasis in the heart of the city, created by the people who love Brighton the most – its residents.